plone/documentation/docs/classic-ui/views.md

 ```

 The view in question is registered against a {ref}`layer <classic-ui-layers-label>`.
-It will be available after restart and running the {ref}`GenericSetup profile <backend-configuration-registry-generic-setup-label>` or enabling the addon.
+It will be available after restart and running the {ref}`GenericSetup profile <backend-configuration-registry-generic-setup-label>`, or enabling the add-on.

 (classic-ui-page-template-label)=